Arvindus

 Bibliography

-• Aristotle, De Anima, J. A. Smith (translator), in: W. D. Ross (editor), The Works of Aristotle, Volume III, Oxford University Press, London / et alibi, 1931.
+• Aristotle, J. A. Smith (translator), De Anima, in: W. D. Ross (editor), The Works of Aristotle, Volume III, Oxford University Press, London / et alibi, 1931.

-• Plato, Phaedo, G. M. A. Grube (translator), in: Complete Works, John M. Cooper / D.S.
-Hutchinson (editors), Hackett Publishing Company, Indianapolis / Cambridge, 1997.
+• Plato, G. M. A. Grube (translator), Phaedo, in: John M. Cooper / D.S.
+Hutchinson (editors), Complete Works, Hackett Publishing Company, Indianapolis / Cambridge, 1997.

 • Oxford English Dictionary, Second Edition on CD-ROM (v.
 4.0), Oxford University Press, 2009.